-SMART KPIs for content marketing is a quantifiable measure to evaluate how your business performs to achieve its goals.
+SMART KPIs for content marketing are a quantifiable measure to evaluate how your business performs to achieve its goals.
 They are the key factors in making decisions and validating returns on your marketing spending.
 KPIs differ based on the different factors of a business.
 After you plan and implement your KPIs, you should measure your results to check whether your marketing efforts were successful and to enforce the same KPIs to be followed over the long term.

-Choosing the right SMART KPIs for content marketing align with your business goals is important to achieve actionable results.
+Choosing the right SMART KPIs for content marketing to align with your business goals is important to achieve actionable results.
 Otherwise, it will be a waste of time and resources.
 To choose efficient marketing KPIs, first, answer these questions.

 - What is my business about?